During the Cold War, Khartoum was very successful at frustrating solidarity by other Africans for South Sudan's independence struggle.

 Do online movements such as #MeToo #HerToo and #TimesUp do enough to address the experiences of all victims of sexual violence?

 Few places in the world have taken a beating like South Sudan.
-How did it come
+How did it come to this?

 Their voices, sharp and angry, shook me from my slumber.
 I didn’t know the language, but